 Newly released data from a recent federal telephone survey of 11,000 Medicare enrollees show 40% reported feeling less socially connected to family and friends (PDF) than they were last November, 28% more stressed or anxious, and 22% more lonely or sad.

 Chronic loneliness is associated with increased rates of anxiety, depression, and suicide, according to the US Centers for Disease Control and Prevention (CDC).
 “Loneliness among heart failure patients was associated with a nearly 4 times increased risk of death, 68% increased risk of hospitalization, and 57% increased risk of emergency department visits,” according to the CDC.

-At the same time, about one in four Americans over 65 are socially isolated, a condition that significantly raises a person’s risk of premature death, rivaling smoking, obesity, and physical inactivity, according to Social Isolation and Loneliness in Older Adults, a 2020 report from the National Academies of Sciences, Engineering, and Medicine.
+At the same time, about one in four Americans over 65 is socially isolated, a condition that significantly raises a person’s risk of premature death, rivaling smoking, obesity, and physical inactivity, according to Social Isolation and Loneliness in Older Adults, a 2020 report from the National Academies of Sciences, Engineering, and Medicine.
 Social isolation is associated with a 50% increased likelihood of a person developing dementia.
 The absence of meaningful social relationships is associated with a 29% higher risk of heart disease and 32% higher risk of stroke.